WICG/fenced-frame/explainer/permission_document_policies.md

 ### Summary

-Permission policy can neither be delegated to a fenced frame nor can a fenced frame enable permissions based on its header exchange like a top-level page.
-A fenced frame is therefore restricted to use cases that do not depend on these powerful features.
-Since permission policy is used for powerful features, restricting these should still leave use cases where fenced frames can be utilized e.g. ads.
+Given the above challenges, permissions delegation will either need to be disabled or requires a separate verification to ensure that it is not used to communicate user identifying information.
+Completely disabling doesn't work for our main use cases e.g. FLEDGE ads require usage of APIs like attribution reporting to be able to do reporting correctly.
+To see how those are planned to be supported, please read https://github.com/WICG/fenced-frame/blob/master/explainer/permissions_policy_for_API_backed_fenced_frames.md

-Based on above, [Permissions API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API) should return "denied" inside a fenced frame tree.
+Relatedly, [Permissions API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API) should return the correct result inside a fenced frame tree.

 ### UA Client hints: open question